dynamofl/adapter_reference/README.md

-# OpenAI Adapter
+# OpenAI Adapter Reference

-A flexible API proxy service for OpenAI and other AI providers.
-This adapter provides authentication, error handling, request validation, and allows you to use OpenAI-compatible clients with other AI services.
+A reference implementation for building OpenAI API-compatible services.
+This adapter implements the OpenAI API interface and can be used as a starting point for creating custom implementations that maintain the same API but with different internal authentication, routing, or business logic.

 ## Features